 Glossary Item Box

-Applying online is increasingly encouraged by companies as it allows them to streamline their hiring process electronically.
-Upon completing the wizard, JobTabs will open up the cover letter editor as it normally would.
-JobTabs further facilitates your application by allowing you to use the resumes you have already added to JobTabs and your standard resume name.
-Allow us to illustrate.
-Most 'Apply Online' facilities will have a button prompting you to upload your resume.
-While you can always click the 'Browse...' button (or 'File...' as the case may be) on the web page to select files on your hard drive, JobTabs allows you to double-click the text area to bring up the JobTabs Resume Select dialog.
+When you get to the part where you are required to provide your resume, most 'Apply Online' facilities will have a button prompting you to upload your resume.
+While you can always click the 'Browse...' button (or 'File...' as the case may be) on the web page to select files on your hard drive, JobTabs directs you to right-click the text area to bring up the JobTabs Resume Select dialog from the context menu.

 ![]() |